How to Choose a Photographer

 What about on the day ?

 I think its really important to be open and honest about expectations and compromises on the day … if you allocate an hour its very difficult to fit two hours wedding photography into that time, an experienced photographer will know how long a particular set of photographs or groups might take to assemble.
 Ask the photographer to explain the timeline of what images were shot when and how this might be relevant to your day.
 After all, they can’t be in two places at once.
 The Management of a few local wedding venues were asked to comment on the huge difference a professional photographer can make on the day.

 Booking a professional photographer helps with the timings, it will also enhance the bride and grooms experience of a wonderful day, the last thing you want is stress on your special day.
 Gaynor ( Weddding Co-ordinator with over 30 years experience ) – The Moat House

 Why is Wedding Photography so expensive ?

 I won’t bore with you the profit and loss details, but basically Wedding Photography Prices are high because its very expensive to operate as a Professional photographer.
 Cameras, Lenses, lighting, memory cards, computers, software, insurance, advertising, office space and lets not forget the good old Tax man.
-In reality I probably don’t actually any more than other skilled tradesman like a carpenters or electricians, its all very relative.
-I strive to keep my costs down as much as possible in order to keep competitive whilst still operating a full time professional practice.
-If you found it cheaper then there are questions to ask, I don’t agree that cheap should be an excuse for poor quality but if you accept these risks then of course that’s your call.
+In reality I probably don’t actually earn any more than other skilled tradesman like a carpenters or electricians, its all very relative.
+I strive to keep my costs down as much as possible in order to keep competitive whilst still operating a full time professional photography practice.
+I may be a little more expensive that some other Staffordshire Photographers but I’d say that my work has a creative edge ( personal trumpet blow right there ).